ChelierDev/F5RefreshAH/README.md

 # F5Refresh

- Simple addon for wow which allows to refresh with F5
+This simple addon for WoW enhances your Auction House experience by adding quick keybinds for essential actions:

+F5 to refresh the listings
+F4 to purchase the selected item
+F3 to confirm the buyout.